AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 |Chinese|China|zh_CN|zh_Hans_CN|
 |Chinese|Taiwan|zh_TW|zh_Hant_TW|

-If the widget detects that the Commerce Admin language setting (_Stores_ > Settings > _Configuration_ > _General_ > Country Options) matches a supported language, it defaults to that language.
-Otherwise, the widgets default to English.
+If the widget detects that the Commerce Admin language setting matches a supported language, it defaults to that language.
+Otherwise, the widget default to English.
+In the Admin, the language setting is configured by navigating to _[!UICONTROL Stores]_ > [!UICONTROL Settings] > _[!UICONTROL Configuration]_ > _[!UICONTROL General]_ > [!UICONTROL Country Options].

 Admins can also set the language of the [search index](settings.md#language), to help ensure better search results.

 ### Widget code repository

-The Product Listing Page widget and the Live Search field widget are both available for download from their github repository.
+The code for the product listing page widget and the Live Search field widget is available for download from GitHub.

-This allows developers to fully customize the functionality and styling.
-These users host the code themselves while still taking advantage of the [!DNL Live Search] service.
+Developers who have access to the code can completely customize how it works and looks.
+They host the code on their own servers but still use the [!DNL Live Search] service.

 - [PLP widget](https://github.com/adobe/storefront-product-listing-page)
 - [Search bar](https://github.com/adobe/storefront-search-as-you-type)